bryntum/migrate-dhtmlx-scheduler-to-bryntum-starter/README.md

 ## Create a MySQL database for the DHTMLX data: Adding tables and example data

 Let’s run some MySQL queries in MySQL Workbench to create, use, and populate a database for our DHTMLX Scheduler.
-Execute the following query to create a database called dhtmlx_bryntum_scheduler:
+Execute the following query to create a database called `dhtmlx_bryntum_scheduler`:

 ```sql